-Section 53646 states that all local agencies may file reports on the status of their investment portfolios with their respective legislative body, internal auditor, and chief executive officer.
-These requirements generally are intended to provide the legislative body the ability to meet its fiduciary obligations as a trustee and to increase the disclosure of the agency's investment activities to those outside the agency.
-The quarterly investment portfolio report contains, among other things, a listing of investments, fund balances, activity, and return on investments made by the local agency.
+Section 53646 states that the treasurer or chief fiscal officer of a local agency may file reports on the status of their investment portfolios with their respective legislative body, internal auditor, and chief executive officer.
+These reports generally are intended to provide the legislative body the ability to meet its fiduciary obligations as a trustee and to increase the disclosure of the agency's investment activities to those outside the agency.
+Section 53646 states that if the quarterly investment portfolio report is submitted, it must contain, among other things, a listing of investments, fund balances, activity, and return on investments made by the local agency.
 Quarterly reports should reflect the current positions and past performance of a portfolio of investments for the period of time under consideration.